 The second approach, that hinges school size on population of the students, is more popular among education practitioners.
-Bloom, Thompson and Unterman's (2010) findings reveal sustained positive effects of school size on student achievement.
+Bloom, Thompson and Unterman's (2010) findings show sustained positive effects of school size on student achievement.
 Similarly, Schwarte, Strefel and Wiswall (2011), using an instrumental variable approach to provide a rigorous evaluation of school size reforms in New York City, found that newly established small high schools have strong positive effects on student performance.
-In Nairobi City County, for a boarding school, 1 acre of land should be provided for every 200 pupils to cater for dining halls and dormitories.
-The minimum acreage proposed assumes an average of 40 students per class.
+In Nairobi City County, for a boarding school, 1 acre(acre (0.4 hectares) of land should be provided for every 200 pupils to cater for dining halls and dormitories.
+This minimum acreage assumes an average of 40 students per class.
 Since all schools expand, even if a school starts off as single stream, it should be allocated at least 6.9 hectares in anticipation of expansion.
 The maximum size of a school is limited to 480 pupils to avoid the risk of congestion.
 Each school should therefore be developed to a triple stream capacity.
+Secondary school facilities in Kenya include an administration centre, classrooms, halls, libraries, laboratories and workshops, dining facilities and canteens, sanitation facilities, car parks, and support facilities such as staff housing.
+In cases where teachers and other staff are accommodated within school grounds, an additional 2.5 acres should be provided.
+For boarding schools, 1 acre for every 200 pupils should be added.
+To forestall the problem of land shortage, a single stream should be allocated 6.9 hectares, in anticipation of school expansion.